 Most analyses of power remain abstract.
 They focus on institutions, geopolitics, markets, systems.
 But power rarely moves through systems alone, it moves through us, the people.

-My own HUMINT experience shaped the way I read the world.
-I learned quickly that structure do not act.
-People do.
+My HUMINT experience shaped the way I read the world.
+People act, within these structures.

-And people rarely behave according to the neat models described in textbooks.
+And people?
+They rarely behave according to the neat models described in textbooks.

 This section explores that human layer of the Grey Zone.
 Perception, manipulation, psychology, loyalty, fear, ambition, silence, attachment, betrayal.